As odd as it may sound, I did not know who our best clients were until about a week ago.

 It will likely be things like quarterly one-on-one business results meetings between those business owners/operators and our founders, in-person monthly meetings versus monthly meetings by video or phone, and a faster level of service for routine maintenance (1 day turn around for support requests vs. 2-3 day turn around).
 Those are small things that don’t cost us any money, yet will cement their VIP status with us because they get special access to us that others don’t.
 There may also be other things that we do that cost us money, like VIP dinners or lunch and learn sessions.
 But again, we’re still fleshing that out.

-How You Can Apply This To Your Company
+How You Can Apply This to Your Company

 The key thing for us though was to clearly define who our best clients are.
 If you haven’t already gone through the exercise of doing that for your company, then it’s overdue.